Skip to main content

 Monkey Business Images / Shutterstock

 When your baby falls asleep in your arms too often, it can become a habit.
-Falling asleep in Mom or Dad’s arms could ultimately become a habit that’s hard to break.
+Falling asleep in mom or dad’s arms can ultimately become a hard habit to break.
 Your baby might associate sleeping with being in your arms and will consequently have trouble sleeping anywhere else, like their own crib.

 Mother holding sleeping baby